-The Credit Committee of WGMA takes responsibility for management of credit risk of loans.
-The Committee's voting members mainly consist of CE, Head of Business Support Unit and Head of Risk Management.
+The Credit Committee takes responsibility for management of credit risk of loans.
+The Committee's voting members mainly consist of Chief Executive, Head of Business Support Unit and Head of Risk Management.
 Credit Committee's activity includes that;

-- To approve loans/credits being processed by WGMA. - To evaluate risks and weaknesses in credit proposals including structure, terms & conditions and creditworthiness/repayment capability of borrowers. - To examine and agree in consensus that loan meets necessary criteria (in terms of credit, legal and compliance) to be an acceptable risk exposure to WGMA - To monitor quality of WGMA's credit portfolio (risk rating evolutions, portfolio/ product /industry/country concentrations, etc.) - To approve watch list clients and specific credit risk provisions - To approve Credit Policy and related risk management system/procedures b) Investment Committee
+- To approve loans/credits being processed. - To evaluate risks and weaknesses in credit proposals including structure, terms & conditions and creditworthiness/repayment capability of borrowers.

+• To examine and agree in consensus that loan meets necessary criteria (in terms of credit, legal and compliance) to be an acceptable risk exposure to the Company b) Investment Committee

+- To monitor quality of credit portfolio (risk rating evolutions, portfolio/ product /industry/country concentrations, etc.) - · To approve watch list clients and specific credit risk provisions - · To approve Credit Policy and related risk management system/procedures

-The Board of Directors of WGMA has delegated its responsibilities and role in respect of approval of investment decisions to Investment Committee.
-The Committee's voting members consist of CE, Head of Business Support Unit, Treasurer, Head of Risk Management, and Relevant Department Head.
+The Board of Directors has delegated its responsibilities and role in respect of approval of investment decisions to Investment Committee.
+The Committee's voting members consist of Chief Executive, Head of Business Support Unit, Treasurer, Head of Risk Management, and Relevant Department Head.
 Investment Committee's activity includes:

-• To recommend changes in Investment Policy

-- To consider investment opportunities for WGMA - To determine expected return on investments - To examine risk of investments, including credit, liquidity, market, interest rate, legal and currency risks (where applicable) - · Ensuring investments comply with AML regulations - Monitoring of existing investments on a periodic basis, including scenario and stress-testing where applicable
+- To recommend changes in Investment Policy - To consider investment opportunities - To determine expected return on investments - To examine risk of investments, including credit, liquidity, market, interest rate, legal and currency risks (where applicable) - · Ensuring investments comply with AML regulations - · Monitoring of existing investments on a periodic basis, including scenario and stress-testing where applicable